INTRODUCTION

 Katz’s recent drawing-paintings continue the exploration of sexuality and sensuality that he undertook for more than forty years as a historian.
 “For thirty years I studied sensuality in history,” says Katz, “now I’m painting sensuality.”
 He adds: “I’m trying to comment on and expand our ideas of what’s sexy, and to express the diverse kinds of eros I see in different kinds of naked male bodies.”

-Much of Katz’s recent work mobilizes an accessible, appealing, vital primitivism – a spontaneous-looking, child-like mode of visual address that, at its best, rejects any too easy attempt to charm and please.
-It emphatically celebrates this male artist’s appreciative view of naked male bodies, presented as innocent, vulnerable, and awkward as they are sensual, and sexual.
-Influenced by outsider art, children’s art, and untutored art, Katz’s work has most recently evolved to constitute a unique style that he calls “homoerotic primitivism.”
+Much of Katz’s recent work mobilizes an accessible, appealing, vital art brut – a spontaneous-looking, child-like mode of visual address that, at its best, rejects any too easy attempt to charm and please.
+It certainly celebrates this male artist’s appreciative view of naked male bodies, presented as innocent, vulnerable, and awkward as they are sensual and sexual.
+Influenced by outsider art, children’s art, and untutored art, Katz’s work has most recently evolved to constitute a unique style that he calls “homoerotic art brut.”
 Employing a spontaneous, lively, naive-seeming technique, he presents a sometimes bemused look at his male subjects’ interest in looking sexy.

-As a publicly emerging artist at age 74 (in February 2012), Katz’s art career is oddly comparable to that of Grandma Moses, the primitive painter who blossomed into public view at age 79 (in 1939).
+As a publicly emerging artist at age 86 (in February 2024), Katz’s art career is oddly comparable to that of Grandma Moses, the untutored painter who blossomed into public view at age 79 (in 1939).

 INFLUENCES